Living with MS can affect your feelings

 I feel different

 Someone's idea of themself as a person relies on a number of things which they think are important such as their job, being a parent or being good at something.
-When life changes, it can affect your self esteem and your sense of who you are.
+If life changes, it can affect your self-esteem and your sense of who you are.

-People tend to feel a stronger sense of loss if their symptoms affect their ability to fulfil the role(s) that they think of as important.
-For example, if you do a physical job or if you are usually very physically active, then physical symptoms can be more distressing as they may stop you doing what you enjoy most.
-On the other hand, if you have a mentally demanding job or you are used to relying on your brain power for the things that you enjoy, you may find the more psychological symptoms have a greater impact.
+You may feel a stronger sense of loss if your symptoms affect your ability to fulfil the role(s) that you think are important.
+If your job is very physical or you enjoy being active, then physical symptoms can be more distressing.
+Similarly, with a mentally demanding job or if you enjoy things that use brain power, then the more psychological symptoms have a greater impact.

 What can I do?

-People who have lived with MS for a while say that the best thing is to find ways to reconnect with the activities and roles that you valued before your diagnosis.
+People who've lived with MS for a while say that the best thing is to find ways to reconnect with the activities and roles that you valued before your diagnosis.
 This may be in a different way from before.
-It can be good to actively explore what's possible rather than waiting for something to happen.
-You could ask people for ideas or float a few ideas of your own with family and friends.
+You could actively explore what's possible by asking people for ideas or sharing a few of your own with family and friends or an online group.